 One of Thailand’s extremely popular street food dish is the Phad see-ew or flat rice noodles wok-fried with a black soy seasoning, Chinese kale, scrambled eggs and marinated chicken or pork.

 My guess is that it is popular because it’s literally the Thai version of fast food.
 Also keeps you full for a long time.
-More over, because of the sweetness in this dish children also enjoy the phad-see ew.
+More over, because of the sweet flavouring in this dish children also enjoy the phad-see ew.

-Even though the fresh flat noodles is the main ingredient of this dish, if you cannot find them you can substitute them with rice stick noodles, which are easily available at supermarkets and other Asian stores.
+Even though the fresh flat noodles is the main ingredient of this dish, if you cannot find them you can substitute them with rice stick noodles, which are easily available in the noodle section at supermarkets and other Asian stores.

 - 450 gms fresh flat rice noodles